knu/page-info/README.md

 When a web page is loaded, the extension checks if the URL is canonical and changes its icon face depending on the canonical state.

-Clicking the extension icon shows the following pieces of information:
+Clicking the extension icon shows a popup window in which you can view the following pieces of information:

+- the canonical URL you can follow or copy (&lt;link rel="canonical"&gt;)
+- the site name (og:site_name) and icon (og:icon or &lt;link rel="icon"&gt;)
 - the image (og:image)
 - the page title (og:title or &lt;title&gt;)
-- the canonical URL you can follow or copy
+- Twitter flavored meta tags (twitter:*)
+- a customizable share URL button (optional)

-No SEO hypes, no access to any external server, just a simple information viewer.
+No SEO hypes, no access to any external server.
+This extension serves as a simple information viewer.

 ## Author